-- Consider skipping the autographs.
+- Decide whether the autographs are worth it.
 The guest list is amazing and you might feel out of place not getting at least one or two autographs from some big name stars from the past.
 But…unless that’s all you collect, what you can see–and buy–on the floor can be more fun than spending your time standing in line and paying $50-$500 for a scribble and maybe an inscription.
+Just our opinion.

 Want more?
 Here’s another article we posted in 2010.